blake122096/osticket-prereqs/README.md

 <br/>

 <p>
-Now open Internet Information Services, type IIS in the search bar and then Run as administrator.
-Click on PHP manager then register new PHP version.
-Select C:\PHP\php-cgi.exe
+Open Internet Information Services (IIS) as administrator (search for "IIS" and select "Run as administrator").
+In IIS Manager, click on "PHP Manager" and then "Register new PHP version."
+Select the  C:\PHP\php-cgi.exe file.

 </p>
 <p>